 Davis Motorcycle Accident Attorney

-When a motorcyclist is involved in a collision, the damages are often catastrophic.
-This is because the rider is exposed to the full force of the collision whereas someone in a sedan or pickup truck at least has the benefit of airbags and other safety features not available on a typical motorcycle.
+When a motorcyclist is involved in a collision, the damages are often done, and this is because the rider is exposed to the full force of the crash.
+In contrast, someone in a sedan or pickup truck benefits from airbags and other safety features not available on a typical motorcycle.

-The Centers for Disease Control and Prevention validated the fact that many motorcycle accident injuries are quite serious.
+The Centers for Disease Control and Prevention (CDC) validated that many motorcycle accident injuries are quite severe.
 They conducted a major study of the types of injuries suffered by riders in motorcycle accidents.
-The results of the study revealed that thirty percent of injuries to riders were leg and foot injuries.
+The study results revealed that thirty percent of injuries to riders were leg and foot injuries.
 Furthermore, twenty-two percent of motorcyclists reported head or neck injuries.
 These are areas where an injury can have debilitating side effects.
 Examples of common motorcycle accident injuries include:

 - Fractured bones

 - Knee injury

 - Lacerations to the face and other extremities

 - Shoulder injury